 Magnetoelastic strain gage.
 Using the fact that the permeability of many magnetostrictive materials is stress sensitive, a strain gage made from strips of Metglas 2605SC has been developed by Wun-Fogle and associates.
 The permeability of the ribbons decreased in tension and increased in compression.
 The ribbons were prepared by annealing in a transverse 2.6 kOe magnetic field at 390° C for 10 minutes, then rapidly cooled in saturation magnetic field.
 In order to maintain the high sensitivity, the ribbons were strongly bonded to the target in an initially stress-free condition.
-A highly viscous liquid bond was found to adequately attach the ribbons were placed on the top and bottom of a beam and surrounded by two coils connected in opposition.
+A highly viscous liquid bond was found to adequately attach the ribbons to the target, although it did result in a loss of DC response.
+For experimental verification, two ribbons were placed on the top and bottom of a beam and surrounded by two coils connected in opposition.
 The ribbons were excited by a 1kHz external magnetic field.
 The net voltage in the coil system was related to the permeability change and hence strain of the ribbons.
-The strain measurement system compares favorably with conventional strain gages, with resolution down to 10° at 0.05 Hz.
+The strain measurement system compares favorably with conventional strain gages, with resolution down to 10°9 at 0.05 Hz.